Fractional Topology in Interacting 1D Superconductors: Topological markers from correlation functions

-From the link between the Bloch sphere and the Kitaev wire \cite{Sato_2017}, it is then natural to ask whether an extension to this ``duality" is possible.
-In fact, as was investigated in \cite{Hutchinson_2021}, coupling two Bloch spheres in $z-$direction through a term $\sim S^{z}_{1}S^{z}_{2}$ precisely gives rise to a fractional topological $C^{1} = C^{2} = 1/2$ phase in the presence of strong interactions.
+From the link between the single Bloch sphere and the single Kitaev wire \cite{Sato_2017}, it is then natural to ask whether an extension of this ``duality" is possible for two coupled chains and two coupled wires.
+In fact, as was investigated in \cite{Hutchinson_2021}, coupling two Bloch spheres in $z-$direction through a term $\sim S^{z,1}S^{z,2}$ gives rise to a phase diagram not very different to figure \ref{fig:trajectories_tp05}.
+Both doubly topological and trivial phases, as well as distinct high-$|g|$ phases emerge.
+Additionally, also a fractional topological $C^{1} = C^{2} = 1/2$ phase in the presence of strong interactions is observed, when a $\mathbb{Z}_{2}$ (exchange) symmetry between the spheres is present \cite{Hutchinson_2021}.
 It is important to emphasize here that this interaction acts directly on the Bloch sphere which then means the reciprocal space of an associated topological lattice model.
-Various forms of interactions have been shown to stabilize the $C^{1} = C^{2} = 1/2$ phase as long as we respect the $\mathbb{Z}_2$ symmetry between the two sub-systems $1$ and $2$.
+Various forms of interactions have been shown to stabilize the $C^{1} = C^{2} = 1/2$.
 In particular, a simple scenario to realize this phase is a local interaction in the reciprocal space.
-An important prerequisite to observe this fractional phase is the presence of an adjustable $MS_i^z$ term which here is induced by the presence of a global chemical potential acting on the two wires in the Nambu basis. \\
+An important prerequisite to observe this fractional phase is the presence of an adjustable $MS^{z,i}$ term which from the link between the single Kitaev wire and the Bloch sphere is induced by the presence of a global chemical potential acting on the two wires. \\